-Position the vehicle vertically at a distance $oldsymbol{\mathbb{A}}$ in front of the wall and switch on the high beam.
+- Position the vehicle perpendicular to the wall at a distance (A) from the wall and switch on the high beam.

-Distance (A) 5 m (16 ft)
+Distance 🚯 5 m (16 ft)

 - The rider, with luggage and passenger if applicable, now mounts the motorcycle. - Check the high beam headlight adjustment.